high-haseeb/esp32/README.md

-# ESP32
+ # The onboard LED blinks 😉 😉
+---
-> i am learning about the esp32 mcu.
+* learning about the workings of esp-idf *